kelvin-thegreat/Webstack_portfolio_project_streaming_availability/README.md

   + The project folder includes the following components:

-    + `pages directory:` Contains the `index.js` file, serving as the entry point or home page of the app.
+    + [pages directory](pages) Contains the `index.js` file, serving as the entry point or home page of the app.
 Additionally, it includes `_app.js` and an `api` directory to store API requests.

-    + `public directory:` Holds assets, allowing placement of static files for later use in the application.
+    + [public directory](public) Holds assets, allowing placement of static files for later use in the application.

     + `package.json` and `package-lock.json:` Contain project metadata and track installed package versions, respectively.